-Whether you're getting married in a few weeks or a few months, here are seven smart moves to consider before you walk down that aisle:
+Whether you’re getting married in a few weeks or a few months, here are seven things to consider before you walk down that aisle:

 No. 1: Ask yourself three questions.

-Money is the source of much marital discord, especially for new couples, says Terri Orbuch, marriage and family therapist, research professor at the University of Michigan and author of "5 Simple Steps to Take Your Marriage from Good to Great."
+Money is the source of much marital discord, especially for new couples, says Terri Orbuch, marriage and family therapist, professor at Oakland University and author of “5 Simple Steps to Take Your Marriage from Good to Great.”

 “Couples need to look beyond the surface about money,” she says.
 “Money is a tangible thing so it’s easy to project those emotional issues onto money.”